Dakota Daulby: 2014–present: Falling Skies and beyond

-Daulby appeared in the series Spooksville, CW's iZombie, Pretty Little Addict and in a recurring role on the fourth season of Falling Skies.
+Daulby appeared in the series Spooksville, CW's iZombie, Pretty Little Addict, Batwoman, Van Helsing, and in a recurring role on the fourth season of Falling Skies.
 Daulby portrays the ruthless Nazi-esque head of the Espheni brainwashing camps, Kent Matthews.
 On the show, he worked closely with Maxim Knight, Noah Wyle, Will Patton, Doug Jones and Colin Cunningham.

 In early 2014, Daulby won the leading role in the Canadian horror thriller, Black Fly, which was released at international film festivals in 2015.
 Daulby received a nomination at Leo Awards for "Best Male Lead in a Motion Picture" - losing to his Black Fly co-star Matthew MacCaull.
 In November 2015, Daulby was nominated for and won the ACTRA Union of BC Performers (UBCP) award for the best emerging performer for his role in Black Fly.

 Daulby co-wrote, co-directed, and co-produced over 20 short and alternative media films with New Image Entertainment.
 In 2016, he had a guest starring role opposite Academy Award nominatee Djimon Hounsou, in M. Night Shyamalan's Wayward Pines.
 Daulby played Travis in the Luc Besson fantasy epic, The Warriors Gate.

 Other projects

 Daulby was the co-creator of the Vancouver-based 72 horror film festival, The Phrike Filmfest - also acting as the shows official MC.
 He is highly involved in New Image College's community events, he hosted and appeared on such shows like Breakfast Television, the Fair at the PNE, Electric Playground and Shaw Television.

-Daulby appears in the CW's The 100 (TV Series) as Sheidheda.
+Daulby appears in the CW's The 100 as Sheidheda.